 When the Creality CR-10 was released in mid-2017, it became an instant hit with the 3D printing community.
 The huge build volume and the low price hit a sweet spot with consumers worldwide.
-Now, the lower priced little bother, the “Creality CR-10 Mini” 3D Printer offers most of the benefits by just shrinking the printer a little bit.
+The lower priced little bother, the “Creality CR-10 Mini” 3D printer offers most of the benefits by just shrinking the printer a little bit.

-The specs of the Creality CR-10 Mini 3D Printer read very similar its low-cost 3D printers.
+The specs of the Creality CR-10 Mini 3D Printer read very similarly its low-cost 3D printers.

 So what makes this printer stand out?
 As said, this is not a full-blown review, but we can give you some indicators what makes the Creality CR-10 Mini special: